tiged/tiged/README.md

 > Community driven fork of [degit](https://github.com/Rich-Harris/degit) because it isn't being maintained.
-We will be willing to give control of this repository to Rich Harris if he becomes active.
+We will be willing to give control of this repository to Rich Harris if he becomes active. *Rich has now merged the main branch fix.
+I'm monitoring the need of this fork.
+Currently this is still more fully featured*

 # tiged — straightforward project scaffolding